 - Pieces are big and detailed.

 - The pieces are made of plastic, which some customers dislike.

 - The pieces may be a little too top-heavy.

 Harry Potter Trivial Pursuit provides players with 1800 trivia questions based on the world of Harry Potter.
-This game plays like a traditional game of Trivial Pursuit but includes only Harry Potter themed questions, pieces, and game board.
+This top ranked Potter board game plays like a traditional game of Trivial Pursuit but includes only Harry Potter themed questions, pieces, and game board.

-- The game is built for 2 to 8 players and ages 8 and up.
+- This top ranked Potter board game is built for 2 to 8 players and ages 8 and up.

 - The pieces are durable and high-quality.

 - Questions tend to be either very basic or very difficult.